internet-computer-protocol/rustic/README.md

     }
 ```
 In order to have guards that work for both internal and external calls, the `rustic-macros` crate includes a `modifiers` macro that works for both internal and external calls.

 2. The access control is purely on the application level.
-Note that there's also a system level `controller` that could perform canister upgrades
+Note that there's also a system level `controller` that could perform canister upgrades.

-# Known issues
+## Known issues

-# License
+## License
 MIT